TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the National Natural Science Foundation of China under Grant No. 62002227 and No. 62002226, and the Zhejiang Natural Science Foundation of China under No. LZ22F020003.
+This work was supported in part by the National Natural Science Foundation of China under Grant No. 62002227 and No. 62002226, and the Zhejiang Natural Science Foundation of China under No. LY22F020003.